xyproto/wallutils/cmd/vram/README.md

 # vram

-Tool for retrieving the average amount of VRAM across all GPUs, or list all available GPUs and the VRAM for each of them.
+Tool for retrieving the minimum amount of available VRAM for all non-integrated GPUs, or list all available GPUs.

+If only integrated GPUs are available, the minimum amount of VRAM for those will be outputted instead.

 ## Building vram